mtboren/NewHtmlReport/readme.md

 The NewHtmlReport PowerShell module provides some functions for easily creating consistent, functional HTML reports from data.
 The tables in which data is presented use the [jQuery](https://jquery.com) framework and the [TableSorter](http://tablesorter.com) jQuery plugin, to provide sorting capabilities by default on all tables.
 Additionally, with the default CSS, consistent and useful style comes standard -- including alternating row background color (a.k.a., "zebra-striped" row background colors).

-These supporting web libraries reside on your webserver (you place them there as part of preparing to use this module).
+These supporting web libraries can reside anywhere you like -- your web server, your favorite content distribution network provider, etc.  By default, the module points at CloudFlare CDN for the JavaScript libraries that are used by the HTML.
+You can easily change these default URIs to be any valid location at which you have functioning copies of the JS and corresponding CSS.
+See the QuickStart section below for more information about getting- and setting these configuration items in your instance of this module.

 ### QuickStart
 Short on patience?
 Want to just get going with using this module?
 Go like this: